ArnoldDP/OStim-Community-Modlist/README.md

  * Perks

-Perks are handled by Vokriinator black.
+Perks are (temporarily) handled by Vokriinator black.
 This is a patch that ccombines several perk overhaul mods from various authors.
 This provides you with a massive perk tree that allows for an astounding number of builds for you to come up with.

+I made the mistake of generating LODs while playing around with something, will be reverted in the near future

  * Vampires and Werewolves